 The monitor panel is found on the interior Command Center.
 It displays the fill levels of your fresh water, grey water, and black water holding tanks.
 It also shows the voltage of your auxiliary battery.
+To make a selection, PRESS and HOLD one of the labeled buttons on the monitor panel faceplate.
 Each holding tank is equipped with a sensor to instantly relay the fill level to the LED display.
-See photo (left).
+See photo (left) & diagram (below).

-The monitor panel operates on 12-Volt DC power supplied by either the converter or auxiliary battery.
+The monitor panel operates on 12-volt DC power supplied by either the converter or auxiliary battery.
 No power is drawn from the battery unless a button is pushed.
 Fuses for the monitor panel are located in the load center.